Nautique Boats: Paragon

 The Super Air Nautique G23 Paragon was announced in 2019.
 It is the first boat Nautique has built that has a dry weight of over 7000 lbs.
-This boat is considered a more luxurious G-Series and also comes with increase performance.
-Added weight comes from telescoping flight tower and recliner seats positioned in the transom of the boat.
-The paragon also has a different prop from the traditional G-Series Models.
+This boat is considered a more luxurious G-Series and also comes with increased performance.
+Added weight comes from a telescoping flight tower and recliner seats positioned in the transom of the boat.
+The Paragon also has a different prop from the traditional G-Series models.

+Ski

+The Ski Nautique line of boats, made up of the Ski Nautique and the Ski Nautique 200, provide a line of boats with shallower drafts that allow for smaller wakes suited to skiing.
+These boats are considerably smaller and lighter than their G, GS, and S counterparts.
+The Ski Nautique features Nautique Boat Company's "faceted hull" design whereas the Ski Nautique 200 does not, making it the only one in the lineup to do so.
+The 200 offers an open-bow design whereas the conventional Ski Nautique does not.

 Manufacturing

 Nautique manufactures their Boats in Orlando Florida, their manufacturing facility included 2 private lakes used to test boats.

 Nautique announced in January, 2021 that they will be increasing their manufacturing capabilities and workforce.
 To do this, the company purchased a 300,000 square-foot facility just down the road from their current manufacturing facilities.